ARTICLE XI. VOTING PROCEDURES

 Pair entries according to their position in the bracket as determined by seed.
 Break this pattern of high-low powermatching as minimally as possible to avoid higher pairing priorities.
 In an event with an uneven number of entries, the bye goes to the entry with the worst seed overall that has not yet been awarded a bye.

-K. Forms: Official CFL ballots shall be used for all phases of the tournament (see Appendices C, D, E, F, G).
+Official CFL ballots shall be used for all rounds (see Appendices C, D, E, F, G).

 A. Number of rounds: Each event shall consist of three preliminary rounds, followed by a (semi-)final (elimination) or final round.
 One judge is used in each preliminary round.
 Three judges must be used in each semifinal or final panel.
 The third round may be a semi-final round.